-- 6. Indeed, between 2011 and 2015, Sears Canada had no significant debt, maintained a significant cash position (\$398 million in 2011 and \$315 million in 2015) and, with availability under its credit facility, had significant total liquidity ranging from \$434 million to \$887 million in this period.
-Sears Canada was financially sound when the Board approved the 2013 Dividend and remained so in 2015 when Harker and Crowley left the Board. - 7.
-There was nothing improper whatsoever about the Board's approval of the 2013 Dividend.
-It was not undertaken to defraud, defeat, or delay any of Sears Canada's creditors and none were in fact defrauded, defeated, delayed, or otherwise harmed by the 2013 Dividend.
-In fact, for many years thereafter, Sears Canada continued to implement its Transformation Plan, run its operations, pay its creditors in the ordinary course, maintain significant cash on hand, and reduce its overall debt. - 8.
-The claim that Harker and Crowley should now pay \$509 million the amount of the 2013 Dividend to benefit the current creditors of Sears Canada is factually baseless and without legal merit.
+- 7. Indeed, between 2011 and 2015, Sears Canada had no significant debt, maintained a significant cash position (\$398 million in 2011 and \$315 million in 2015) and, with availability under its credit facility, had significant total liquidity ranging from \$434 million to \$887 million in this period.
+Sears Canada was financially sound when the Board approved the 2013 Dividend and remained so during the Former Directors' respective terms on the Board. - 8.
+The Former Directors complied with their duties and acted in the best interest of Sears Canada in approving the 2013 Dividend.
+The claim that the Former Directors should now pay \$509 million-the amount of the 2013 Dividend-or any other amount to benefit the current creditors of Sears Canada, many of which were not even creditors when the 2013 Dividend was declared, is factually baseless and without legal merit.
 This action should be dismissed.